sailfish009/openstructure/modules/doc/intro-01.rst

 Now you will see the fragment in the 3D window.

-Use the mouse to rotate, zoom in an shift the camera.
+Use the mouse to rotate, zoom in and shift the camera.
 Double clicking on an atom will center the camera on that atom.
 If you want to learn more about the :mod:`~ost.gfx` module, you are encouraged to read :doc:`the gfx intro<intro-03>` and the :mod:`gfx documentation<ost.gfx`.